LF2L/reproducible-research/_pages/workshop.md

 {% capture notice-text %}
-The following results of this workshop should be drop on the ARCHE platform :
+The following results of this workshop should be updload to the ARCHE platform :

 1. A PDF article with the analysis (Activity 3)
 2. A .ZIP file with the used script in the data analysis (.rmd - with comments !) and the data used (if modified).